 3. Operation test

-All components of the immobilizer shall comply with prescriptions given in paragraphs 5.3.3.2. to 5.3.3.9. of this Regulation.
+All components of the immobilizer shall comply with prescriptions given in paragraphs 3.2. to 3.9..

 3.1.
-Upon completion of all the tests specified below, the immobilizer shall be tested under the normal test conditions specified in paragraph 5.3.2.1. of this Regulation to check that it continues to function normally.
+Upon completion of all the tests specified below, the immobilizer shall be tested under the normal test conditions specified in paragraph 2.1. to check that it continues to function normally.
 Where necessary, fuses may be replaced prior to the test.

 If some of the tests required in each of these paragraphs prior to the operation tests are performed in series on a single immobilizer, the operation test may be carried out one time only after the chosen tests are completed instead of performing the operation tests required in the paragraphs after each of the chosen tests.
 Vehicle manufacturers and suppliers have to guarantee satisfactory results only on non-accumulated procedures.